Lymph Node Surgeries

-There are two types of lymph node surgeries, a sentinel lymph node biopsy and axillary lymph node dissection.
-Each are performed for specific reasons that your breast cancer surgeon will discuss with you.
-Your surgeon will also discuss the risks, including the risk of lymphedema, a potential side effect of lymph node surgery characterized by a build-up of fluid that causes swelling in the arm.
-Our breast cancer surgeons minimize the risks of side effects by using the latest techniques to remove lymph nodes as part of a biopsy, during mastectomy or lumpectomy.
+There are two types of lymph node surgery.
+Each is performed for specific reasons.
+Your breast cancer surgeon will recommend the one that's right for your condition.
+Your surgeon will discuss with you the risks, including the risk of lymphedema, a potential side effect in which a buildup of fluid causes swelling in the arm.
+Our breast cancer surgeons use the latest techniques to remove lymph nodes -- whether during a biopsy, mastectomy, or lumpectomy -- in order to minimize these risks.

 Sentinel lymph node biopsy may be recommended when lymph nodes appear normal and seem unlikely to contain cancer cells.
 The breast surgeon injects a radioactive tracer and/or blue dye into the breast and observes the tracer’s path to identify the sentinel lymph nodes.
 These are the first ones that a breast tumor would drain into if your cancer has spread.
 The lymph nodes are removed and tested for cancer.
 This procedure requires fewer lymph nodes to be removed and dramatically reduces your chances of developing lymphedema.